aalfiann/reSlim/readme.md

 -----------------
 ### Pull Requests

-1. Fork the iSlim3 repository
+1. Fork the reSlim repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the develop branch